 A number of Oxford High School Academic, Art, Drama, Music, and Sport Scholarships are awarded annually.
 Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

-Current Year 11 pupils and External candidates who have received a Sixth Form place offer will be invited to apply for Academic, Art, Drama, Music and Sport Scholarships.
+Current Year 11 pupils and external candidates who have received a Sixth Form place offer will be invited to apply for Academic, Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
-Each candidate may apply for a maximum of two categories of a Scholarship.
-A candidate may hold more than one Scholarship, together with a Bursary and an Academic Scholarship.
+Each candidate may apply for a maximum of two categories of a scholarship.
+A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

-External candidates in receipt of an offer for Sixth Form entry will have the opportunity to apply for a Sixth Form Academic Scholarship.
-The Scholarship application deadline is Friday 7 January 2022.
-Sixth Form Academic Scholarships are awarded on merit on the basis of the academic scholarship examination and interview, which will take place on Saturday 22 January 2022.
-Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding girls who have excelled during the admissions process.
+All current Year 11 pupils and external candidates in receipt of a place offer for Sixth Form will automatically be considered for a Sixth Form Academic Scholarship based on their GCSE results in the Summer.
+All Sixth Form academic scholarships and exhibitions will be communicated to students shortly after the start of the academic year in September 2024.
 Academic Scholars are required to make a full contribution to the academic life of the school and to participate fully in OWLS (Oxford and Wimbledon Leading Scholars).

 Art (and Textiles)